Homogeneous All-Inorganic Perovskite Films via High-Pressure Recrystallization: Introduction

-As a promising alternative to additive or solvent engineering, pressure-assisted processing has recently shown potential to enhance both the structural and optoelectronic properties of CsPbBr$_3$ films.
-For instance, Pourdavoud et al. demonstrated that applying 100 bar of pressure during annealing led to smooth films with large crystal grains and improved lasing performance \cite{Pourdavoud2019}, while Tatarinov et al. reported enhanced photostability under ambient conditions without encapsulation using a pressure-assisted recrystallization strategy \cite{Tatarinov2023}.
-Despite these promising results, prior studies have primarily emphasized qualitative improvements, leaving key questions unanswered regarding the systematic influence of pressure on film morphology (e.g., roughness, coverage), phase purity, and crystallinity.
+Pressure-assisted processing has recently emerged as a promising alternative to solvent-based routes, with reports of improved morphology and enhanced optoelectronic performance.
+Pourdavoud et al. showed that applying $\sim$100 bar during annealing can promote smoother films with larger grains and improved lasing performance \cite{Pourdavoud2019}, while Tatarinov et al. demonstrated enhanced photostability under ambient conditions using pressure-assisted recrystallization \cite{Tatarinov2023}.
+However, existing studies have largely emphasized qualitative improvements or limited processing windows, and a quantitative understanding of how pressure governs film continuity, phase purity, crystallinity, and optical gain in a unified framework is still lacking.

-In this work, we present a detailed and systematic investigation of high-pressure recrystallization for the fabrication of CsPbBr$_3$ thin films using an automated imprinting platform.
-This method allows precise and reproducible control of pressure and temperature, enabling a robust exploration of how both processing pressure and precursor concentration affect film characteristics.
-Morphological analysis reveals that optimized recrystallization yields smooth, dense, and pinhole-free films with nanometer-scale surface roughness.
-Optical characterization shows enhanced amplified spontaneous emission (ASE) and larger photostability at high excitation fluence.
-Structural analysis confirms the typical orthorhombic–tetragonal–cubic phase transitions known in CsPbBr$_3$ single crystals, in contrast with non-recrystallized thin films.
-Our study provides new insights into the pressure–morphology–optical property relationship and demonstrates a scalable, additive-free, and environmentally benign route for producing high-quality all-inorganic perovskite films suitable for next-generation optoelectronic devices.
+In this work, high-pressure recrystallization of CsPbBr$_3$ thin films is investigated systematically using an automated imprinting platform that provides precise control of pressure and temperature.
+By scanning the recrystallization pressure (100–300 bar) and precursor concentration, a quantitative processing–structure–function map is established, linking surface morphology (coverage and roughness), phase purity and crystallinity (X-ray diffraction and peak broadening), and optical gain metrics (amplified spontaneous emission threshold and high-fluence photostability).
+Optimized recrystallization yields dense, pinhole-free films with sub-nanometer roughness and enhanced crystallinity, enabling low-threshold excitonic amplified spontaneous emission (ASE).
+Importantly, the improved structural quality further allows temperature-dependent X-ray diffraction to resolve bulk-like orthorhombic–tetragonal–cubic phase-transition signatures in a thin-film geometry, in marked contrast with standard non-recrystallized layers.
+Overall, this work establishes imprint-assisted pressure recrystallization as a scalable, additive-free, and environmentally benign route to high-quality all-inorganic perovskite gain films, providing a practical platform for next-generation perovskite photonics and optoelectronic devices.